 Applying for a university in the Netherlands is a bit different then doing so in the States.
 Even though Wageningen University & Research is the number 1 in the Netherlands, this does not mean they only accept A-level students (so they can stay on top).
 Every student that meets the criteria will get accepted to Wageningen.
 This means everyone has an equal chance of getting in.
 The GRE’s are also not required for applying!
 Also, coming from the States, I did not have to take an English language test.

 If you would like to hear more about studying in Wageningen you can always contact me by replying to this blog.
 I’m happy to answer your questions and help in anyway possible!
-Also, if you like to stay updated about the university, you can subscribe for the newsletter.
+Also, if you like to stay updated about the university, you can essay importance of education in hindi.